WHO WE ARE

-As Christians involved in leadership in a local church there is a strong faith-based emphasis to all the projects that we and the charity are involved in, but importantly, giving equal access and opportunity to all regardless of religious affiliation.
+As followers of Jesus there is a strong faith-based emphasis to all the projects that we and the charity are involved in, but importantly, giving equal access and opportunity to all regardless of religious affiliation.
 The trustees all work in the Health and Social Care sector in the UK and so there is an understanding of the vital role that Health and Education play in people of any community in reaching their God-given potential in life, and through Aid to Burkina hope to make this an increasing reality for the people of Burkina Faso.

 We aim to set up self-sustaining projects that require minimal external input, helping people to become independent rather than making them wait for hand-outs.